Lab Updates:

 11th of February 2026: Ghost in the machine: Deploying Windows Server 2019

 I pondered on the idea of taking out the SSD and using a Thinkpad at work to install Windows Server 2019 straight onto the SSD, thankfully this worked and I was able to wipe Proxmox and install it straight on the SSD, I went home and put it back into the server and it was checking the hardware for a few minutes and booted straight into Windows Server 2019 with updated hardware, I was surprised at first it worked due to the ThinkStation having only DDR2 but it still worked pretty well.
-I promoted the ThinkStation to be the domain controller and created some Users, GPO's and policies with AD DS and Group Policy Management Console (GPMC).
+I promoted the ThinkStation to be the domain controller and created some Users, GPO's and policies with AD-DS and Group Policy Management Console (GPMC).
 I realised I had an issue with Proxmox, my old node was still there and I needed to delete it and more importantly take everything out of the cluster.
 Luckily this was simple as I found the commands from someone who had a node which previously broke and needed to be removed from the cluster.

 13th of February 2026:

-I created a Windows 10 Enterprise VM install on my First Proxmox node, as both my servers run without displays I needed to RDP into both of them so at one point I had both of my PC displays with 2 different RDP sessions running and I had figure out how to join my Domain on that Enterprise install, this was very simple and I was able to add it into the Domain and then classify where the computer was within my Domain, as I have many different OU's setup I just moved the VM into the correct OU.
+I created a Windows 10 Enterprise VM install on my First Proxmox node, as both my servers run without displays I needed to RDP into both of them so at one point I had both of my PC displays with 2 different RDP sessions running and I had to figure out how to join my Domain on that Enterprise install, this was very simple and I was able to add it into the Domain and then classify where the computer was within my Domain, as I have many different OU's setup I just moved the VM into the correct OU.
 Which was Downstairs or Upstairs and those both contained, users, computers, roles, groups and a few other OU's within them as well.

 14th of February 2026: The "Lack-Rack" Revelation: Aesthetic Infrastructure